Call Us TODAY on 020 3588 4240

 Before any action can be taken, a minimum of 7 days’ rent must be owed, and a notice of enforcement containing prescribed information must be provided to the tenant at least 7 clear days before any goods are taken.
 If there is a risk of tenants removing things from the premises, you can ask the court to shorten the notice time (e.g., during insolvency).

-Other requirements of CRAR include:
+Other Requirements of CRAR Include |

 • Details must be included in the notice served on the tenant